google/qpp/readme.txt

 0. install devtoolsExtended
 1. clone this repo
 2. Open chrome://extensions, developer mode, load unpacked extn, select #1
-3. Still in chrome://extensions, open devtoolsExtended -> options,
-4. Edit the qpp extension choice, chenge enabled to 'yes', save.
-5. open qpd.html from this project in a web page
+3. open qpd.html from this project in a web page
+    (I use node on expressServer.js in directory qpp/http)
-6. right click, debug with Devtools Extended.
+4. right click, debug with Devtools Extended.
 The Querypoint panel should be available.

 Install -- as devtools extension (not tested at this time)